vkdlxj008/jk/README.md

 ### 📌 Key Insights (ANOVA & OLS)
 - **Alcohol use** shows a statistically significant negative association with ACGR
   *(ANOVA F=6.73, p=0.0106; OLS β=-0.201, p=0.011)*.
-- **Weapon presence** in schools has a near-significant association with ACGR
+- **Weapon presence** in schools shows a modest association with ACGR
   *(ANOVA F=4.46, p≈0.0368; OLS β≈-0.520, p≈0.057)*.
 - **Bullying** and **cyberbullying** trends persist but are **not significant** predictors in the multivariate model here.
 - Model fit (Python OLS): **R² ≈ 0.102, Adj.
 R² ≈ 0.073**, *F*(4,122)=3.47, **p=0.0101**.

-> Note: Python results replicate the R outputs to 3–4 decimal places.
+> The Python implementation reproduced the R results consistently.

 ### 📈 Visualizations
 - **Faceted time-series** by state showing ACGR, Alcohol, Bullying, Cyberbullying, and Weapon reporting.